ryanturnerwebdev/netbox/docs/configuration/index.md

 ## Configuration File

 NetBox's configuration file contains all the important parameters which control how NetBox functions: database settings, security controls, user preferences, and so on.
 While the default configuration suffices out of the box for most use cases, there are a few [required parameters](./required-parameters.md) which **must** be defined during installation.

 The configuration file is loaded from `$INSTALL_ROOT/netbox/netbox/configuration.py` by default.
 An example configuration is provided at `configuration_example.py`, which you may copy to use as your default config.
 Note that a configuration file must be defined; NetBox will not run without one.

-!!! info "Customizing the Configuration Module"
+:::info "Customizing the Configuration Module"
     A custom configuration module may be specified by setting the `NETBOX_CONFIGURATION` environment variable.
 This must be a dotted path to the desired Python module.
 For example, a file named `my_config.py` in the same directory as `settings.py` would be referenced as `netbox.my_config`.

     To keep things simple, the NetBox documentation refers to the configuration file simply as `configuration.py`.